raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 Decisions with local and short-term impact should be made on a local basis—by the people affected, and on a short-term time scale.
 We do this in software development by making some decisions within the team, and by making and revisiting decisions on a short-term basis.
 This is the principle behind developers using the [Pomodoro Technique], behind agile teams having daily stand-ups, and behind iterative development disciplines such as Scrum.
 Developers are encouraged to exercise autonomy over decisions that have only personal consequences.
 Those that have a team and very short-term impact are discussed at stand-ups, and decisions that have a two-week or monthly impact are made by the team during sprint planning and review ceremonies.

 The key to making good local and short-term decisions is to exercise judgment about whether an issue is scoped to a developer, a team, or the broader engineering organization, and to make sure that there are mechanisms in place to make developer-specific and team-specific decisions on the appropriate short-term time-scale.

-Global and long-term decisions should not be made by developers or teams, nor should they be made in a daily stand-up or iteration-specific ceremony.
-Global decisions should be made by people familiar with the ramifications for all the teams involved, be they managers in a hierarchal organization, or team ambassadors in a flat organization.
-Likewise, they should be made on a long-term rhythm, not on an ad hoc basis when teams feel they have an itch they want to scratch.
+This is in keeping with the third principle of lean development, **making decisions as late as possible**.
+Short-term decisions are made as close as possible to when we need to make them.

 ---